 - How much does a Chile trip cost?
 Here’s what we spent

-- 17 of the best things to do in Santiago, Chile
+- Things to do in Santiago, Chile

 - Pisco Elqui: travel to the heart of Chile’s stargazing valley